 Each student’s hour requirements are different so it varies.
 There is however a maximum cap that we do not go over so that the student gets the education they need at a very reasonable cost.

 CAMTC was created to set a standard for Massage professionals that helps Massage businesses and the public know which applicants have acquired the knowledge necessary to work in the field.
 They conduct background checks so that businesses can be confident in who they are hiring.
 Most massage establishments in California use CAMTC standards to narrow down their search on who they are going to hire, so your outlook for possible job prospects after you graduate is greatly increased compared to not getting CAMTC certified.

 Yes, since the classes are taught by a different teacher, yet CAMTC would like to see a variety of new classes that the student has taken when they return to school.

 Yes.
 Massage Center offers about 25 different elective classes that the student can take to advance their massage career offerings.
 These classes can expand your clientele and offer new avenues for your career once you graduate.

 Yes.
 We offer a Basic Massage course where you can get a refresher on basic massage skills.

 Yes.
 Most transfer students do not meet the CAMTC minimum requirements for Anatomy and Physiology.
 This is a once per week class for 10 weeks that goes over all the Anatomy needed to get your hours and skills up to state standards.

 Please, visit the CAMTC.org website for updates on any required testing to get your CAMTC certificate.
-Lisa can also speak with you about the current requirements.
+Jessica can also speak with you about the current requirements.